Dictionary » Positive Words » Responsive – Meaning, Definition, Synonyms and Antonyms

 • The manager was highly responsive to employee concerns and made quick changes to improve morale.

-• This website is responsive, which means it looks great on both phones and computers.
+• This website is responsive, which means it looks great and works smoothly on both phones and computers.

 • The rescue team was extremely responsive and arrived within minutes after the call.